What is the Salem PowerChoice program?

 What will my electricity supply price be if I participate?

 The aggregation will last as long as Salem wishes it to.
 The individual contracts that Salem signs with electricity suppliers are of varying lengths.
 When the current contract ends, Salem can establish a new contract for electricity supply, or it can end the program and return participants to National Grid’s Basic Service.

 What changes with this program?

-After program enrollment, you will see two changes on your National Grid electric bill:
+After your account is enrolled in Salem PowerChoice, you will see two changes on your National Grid electricity bill:

-- You will see the City’s supplier listed instead of Basic Service on the Supplier Services portion of your bill.
+- You will see the City’s supplier listed on your bill as your electricity supplier.

 Everything else will remain the same.
 You will receive your bill from National Grid, you will pay National Grid, and you will call National Grid when your power goes out.